 The new AV service in the area would transport people between the tram station Décines Grand Large and the Groupama Stadium, being complimentary to another bus line.
 At the beginning of the pilot project, two shuttles will run between two stops, one at the tram station and one at the stadium.
 In a later use case, a third stop could be added.

-The map below shows the route as foreseen for the first use case:
+The map below shows the route as foreseen and as submitted to the PTA.
+Please note that this maps shows just an indication of the expected track.
+The PTA (SYTRAL) is still working on the final decision.

-Figure 3: Route in Lyon, connecting the tram with the Groupama Stadium
+Figure 5: Route in Lyon, connecting the tram with the Groupama Stadium